Arnold Schwarzenegger Fast Facts

 August 6, 2003 - Announces on "The Tonight Show with Jay Leno" that he will run for governor of California in a recall election against Democrat Gray Davis.

-August 2003 - A 1977 interview with "Oui" magazine is posted online, in which Schwarzenegger talks about group sex and drugs.
+August 2003 - A 1977 interview with Oui magazine, in which Schwarzenegger talks about group sex and drugs, is posted online.

-October 2, 2003 - The Los Angeles Times publishes a story in which six women say that Schwarzenegger made unwelcome advances towards them in incidents dating from the 1970s to 2000.
-He declares that most of the allegations are untrue but says that he apologizes "if I offended anyone, because that was not my intention."
+October 2, 2003 - The Los Angeles Times publishes a story in which six women claim Schwarzenegger made unwelcome advances towards them in incidents dating from the 1970s to 2000.
+Schwarzenegger declares that most of the allegations are untrue but says that he apologizes "if I offended anyone, because that was not my intention."
 Later, nine more women come forward with accusations.

 November 17, 2003 - Is sworn in as governor of California.

-December 08, 2003 - A Hollywood stuntwoman, Rhonda Miller accuses Schwarzenegger of sexual harassment and files a lawsuit alleging defamation by the governor and his campaign staff.
+December 08, 2003 - Hollywood stuntwoman Rhonda Miller accuses Schwarzenegger of sexual harassment and files a lawsuit alleging defamation by the governor and his campaign staff.
 The suit is later dismissed by a judge.
+A judge later dismisses the lawsuit.

 November 7, 2006 - Is re-elected governor.